THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Consensus is a collaborative process in which a group achieves mutual agreement through inclusive discussion and decision-making.

-Unlike majority rule, where the preference of the majority prevails, consensus seeks to incorporate and address the perspectives and concerns of all participants.
+Unlike majority rule, where the majority’s preference prevails, consensus seeks to incorporate and address the perspectives and concerns of all participants.
 This process ensures that all group members contribute to and support the final decision, fostering a sense of ownership and collective responsibility.

 The characteristics of consensus highlight its collaborative nature.
-It emphasizes the importance of equal participation, where every team member has the opportunity to contribute their ideas and opinions.
+It emphasizes the importance of equal participation, where every team member can contribute their ideas and opinions.

 This inclusiveness fosters a cooperative environment where decisions are made not through coercion or domination but through dialogue and mutual understanding.